indygreg/python-zstandard/README.rst

 The simple decompress API (non-streaming) needs implemented.

-A dedicated type to represent dictionaries will likely be introduced.
-This will likely result in changes to Python APIs related to dictionaries.

 The author would like to implement compression and decompression APIs returning an iterator of output chunks.
 This would allow streaming without the need for a "writer" object to ``.write()`` output to: